 How to check demerit points in Ontario

 Don’t fret if you don’t know how many demerit points in Ontario are sitting on your license.
-You can order your driver’s record online or in person at a ServiceOntario location.
+You can check your Ontario driving record online or in person at a ServiceOntario location.
 The uncertified version is $12, while the certified version is $18.

 Order one of these items to see your demerit points: